-underneath of the MGT.
-The DSW precursor was assumed to be at the freezing point (relative to 50 dbar) and to have such salinity that, in the $\theta\textsc{-S}$ space, it would fall on the Gade line passing through the mean temperature and salinity of the ISW.
-A glacial melt rate of 0.03 ± 0.03 mSv (or 0.27 ± 0.27 m an $^{-1}$) and 0.05 ± 0.02 mSv (or 0.44 ± 0.18 m an $^{-1}$) was calculated depending on whether it was deduced from the amount of heat that the DSW must have released to the glacier or from the amount of freshwater that the DSW must have gained in order to match the observed ISW temperature and salinity, respectively.
+A similar heat and freshwater budget performed on the DSW, considered as the precursor of the ISW, was also used to estimate basal glacier melting.
+The 0.05 Sv of ISW transported through the Mertz section were assumed to be produced by a similar volume of DSW which would have incorporated meltwater through interaction with the underneath of the MGT.
+The DSW precursor was assumed to be at the freezing point (relative to 50 dbar) and to have such salinity that, in the θ -S space, it would fall on the Gade line passing through the mean temperature and salinity of the ISW.
+A glacial melt rate of 0.03 ± 0.03 mSv (or 0.27 ± 0.27 m an-1) and 0.05 ± 0.02 mSv (or 0.44 ± 0.18 m an-1) was calculated depending on whether it was deduced from the amount of heat that the DSW must have released to the glacier or from the amount of freshwater that the DSW must have gained in order to match the observed ISW temperature and salinity, respectively.
 These melt rates are in both cases smaller than the lower bound of those inferred from mCDW-glacier interactions.

 Despite the above calculations suggest that significant glacier melt could possibly occur through interaction of the warm mCDW with the sides of the glacier, the lateral area of the MGT is likely to be too small (200 times smaller than its underside area) to support this hypothesis.
-Lateral advection of a fresher and colder water mass to explain cooling and freshening of the mCDW near the MGT appears more plausible.
-Alternatively, our range of non-zero melt rates falls in the range of annual glacial melt rates of 1.
-2 \pm 0.
-4 m an-1 - 3.
-8 \pm 1.
-5 m an-1 reported by Cougnon et al. (2013) in a numerical simulation of the area, but is below the range of the January melt rate $(8 \pm 0.9 \text{ m an}^{-1} \text{ in})$ equivalent annual melt rate) calculated by Kusahara et al. (2017) for conditions before the MGT calving, part of the discrepancy with the latter study being possibly due to too a shallow mCDW core in the model, enhancing the interaction with the glacier.
-Cougnon et al. (2013) suggest that the melt rate depends on the activity of the polynya, which would qualify winter 2007-2008 as a winter of medium activity, as actually suggested by the atmospheric heat flux time-series (their Fig. 2b).
+Lateral advection of a fresher and colder water mass to explain cooling and freshening of the mCDW near the MGT is appears more plausible.
+Alternatively, our range of non-zero melt rates falls in the range of annual glacial melt rates of $1.2 \pm 0.4 \text{ m yr}^{-1}$ $3.8 \pm 1.5 \text{ m yr}^{-1}$ reported by Cougnon et al. (2013) in a numerical simulation of the area, but is below the range of the January melt rate (8 \pm 0.9 m yr-1 in equivalent annual melt rate) calculated by Kusahara et al. (2017) for the condition before the MGT calving, part of the discrepancy with the latter study being possibly due to too a shallow mCDW core in the model, enhancing the interaction with the glacier.
+Cougnon et al. (2013) suggest that the melt rate depends on the activity of the polynya, which would qualify winter 2007-2008 as a winter of medium activity, as actually suggested by the atmospheric heat flux time-series (their figure 2b).
 In their simulation, glacier melting did occur in summer during years of weak polynya activity and was achieved primarily by enhanced presence of relatively warmer water interacting with the base of the ice shelf.
-In summer 2008, our calculations give smaller basal melt rates than those reported by Liu et al. (2015) $(0.6 - 2 \text{ m yr}^{-1})$ for the Mertz Glacier in a large scale study of the Antarctic glaciers, most probably because only small amounts of ISW were found to be exported to the Adélie Depression from underneath the Mertz.
+In summer 2008, our calculations give smaller basal melt rates values than those reported by Liu et al. (2015) $(0.6-2 \text{ m yr}^{-1})$ for the Mertz Glacier in a large scale study of the Antarctic glaciers, most probably because only small amounts of ISW were found to be exported to the Adélie Depression from underneath the Mertz.
 Our ISW transport of 0.05 Sv was ten times smaller than the transport found in winter 1999 by Williams and Bindoff (2003).
 One likely reason is that our Mertz section was missing an important part of the ISW outflow which would take place closest to the Antarctic coast.
 Nevertheless, our study suggests that both lateral melt and basal melt were plausibly impacting the Mertz Glacier mass balance in summer 2008, in proportions which have still to be determined.